 Other environmental approvals

 In addition to the water quality concerns for dredged material, other environmental permitting or oversight may be required.
 Review the list below and obtain all applicable approval before beginning dredging activities.
-An overview of environmental regulations pertaining to dredged material is summarized on US Environmental Protection Agency (EPA) Contaminated Sediments Program.
+An overview of environmental regulations pertaining to dredged material: U.S. Environmental Protection Agency Contaminated Sediments Program.

 US Army Corps of Engineers